arturnawrot/chickenpoll/readme.md

 ## Attention!
 This project is a great example how to NOT write web applications due to shamless mixing business logic with the domain layer.
 It needs major code refactoring.
 I started this project when I was still learning how to program.
 I will rewrite this project in the future if I have more free time.

+If you are a recruiter I encourage you to take a look at my other projects such as: rocketcontent, web-scraper, plagiarism-checker.

 ## Screenshots